steffensc/adxl345_tiny/README.md

 The Library is based on the Adafruit's Library: https://github.com/adafruit/Adafruit_ADXL345/ which unfortunately did not contain any methods for Interrupt or Low Power/ Sleep Mode configuration.
 I extended the Library with these functions.
-Furthermore I removed the dependency of the Unified Sensor Library objects (you directly get returned the raw 16-bit Integer values by the methods for each exis) and added a method `getRawAccelDataBurst()` for getting data of all three axis as fast as possible.
+Furthermore I removed the dependency of the Unified Sensor Library objects (you directly get returned the raw 16-bit Integer values by the methods for each axis) and added a method `getRawAccelDataBurst()` for getting data of all three axis as fast as possible.
 Since I removed the Unified Sensor Library "bloat" and implemendet some more fast methods and placed everything in a single library, I decided to call it tiny even if there is more functionality ;)

 __NOTE__: This Library is in very early development stage so be a little forgiving.
 But I still wanted to share it at the current stage already, since I couldn't find any other ADXL345 Library out there which fitted my needs so it may be helpful for you.